 Confirm that you want to delete the database records on selected report servers.

-After the initial farm has been defined, all participating devices indicate their new roles when listed in the device list of the RUM Console.
+After the initial farm has been defined, all participating devices indicate their new roles when listed in the device list of the NAM Console.
 The Farms view will list the new farm with a default farm name.

 What to do next

 You must publish the configuration to complete the farm definition.
 After it is published, you can manage the farm by adding and deleting nodes, clusters, and failovers.